 Joining an Advanced Payment Model

 To participate in an Advance Payment Model, an ACO will need to be accepted into the MSSP.
 For more information, see “How would a dermatologist go about participating in a Shared Savings Program ACO?”
-CMS is no longer accepting applications for the January 2013 start date for Advanced Payment Models.
-Learn more about the application process.
+CMS is no longer accepting applications for Advanced Payment Models.

 Joining a Pioneer ACO Model